Tinkerforge/doc/en/source/Hardware/Bricklets/Ozone.rst

 The Ozone :ref:`Bricklet <primer_bricklets>` can be used to extend the features of :ref:`Bricks <primer_bricks>` with the capability to measure
-`ozone concentration <http://en.wikipedia.org/wiki/Ozone>`__.
+`ozone concentration <http://en.wikipedia.org/wiki/Ozone>`__ in the air.
 The measured ozone concentration can be read out in
 `ppb <http://en.wikipedia.org/wiki/Parts-per_notation>`__.
 With configurable events it is possible to react on changing ozone concentration without polling.

-Typical applications are TBD
+Typical applications are TBD.

 Technical Specifications
 ------------------------